espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 For Bluetooth LE you need a Bluetooth 4.0-capable adaptor in your computer (Bluetooth versions before 4.0 won't work).
 Pretty much all new computers come with Bluetooth 4, but you *may* need to get an external Bluetooth LE dongle if your computer:

 * Is an Apple Mac made before 2012
-* Is a Windows PC with a Windows version before 10
+* Is an older Windows or Linux device that predates Bluetooth 4.0
 * Is a Desktop PC - it may not have any wireless support *at all*
-* Is running Linux - much of the built-in Bluetooth LE functionality in laptops is still buggy.
-External USB adaptors will be much more reliable.

 If your computer doesn't have Bluetooth LE then Bluetooth LE USB adaptors and small, cheap (~$10), and easily available.
 There are two main types of USB Bluetooth Adaptor available: